make-all/tuya-local/README.md

 ## Next steps

-1. Fallback support for a simple switch device using only a boolean dps 1.
-As well as covering the failure mode of the Kogan Switch described in Kogan switch gotchas above, it can also cover basic operation of many other devices that use dps 1 for an on/off switch.
-2. This component needs specs!
+1. This component needs specs!
 Once they're written I'm considering submitting it to the HA team for inclusion in standard installations.
 Please report any issues and feel free to raise pull requests.
-3. This component is partially unit-tested thanks to the upstream project, but there are a few more to complete.
+2. This component is partially unit-tested thanks to the upstream project, but there are a few more to complete.
 Feel free to use existing specs as inspiration and the Sonar Cloud analysis to see where the gaps are.
-4. Once unit tests are complete, the next task is to complete the Home Assistant quality checklist before considering submission to the HA team for inclusion in standard installations.
+3. Once unit tests are complete, the next task is to complete the Home Assistant quality checklist before considering submission to the HA team for inclusion in standard installations.
-5. Discovery seems possible with the new tinytuya library, though the steps to get a local key will most likely remain manual.
+4. Discovery seems possible with the new tinytuya library, though the steps to get a local key will most likely remain manual.
 Discovery also returns a productKey, which might help make the device detection more reliable where different devices use the same dps mapping but different names for the presets for example.

 Please report any issues and feel free to raise pull requests.
 [Many others](https://github.com/make-all/tuya-local/blob/main/ACKNOWLEDGEMENTS.md) have contributed their help already.